HenriqueMorae/fenix/README.md

 A short strategy game about mythical birds and a Phoenix that is trying to understand what death means.

 ## ➕ More
-You can also check out another repositories to see other projects:
+You can also check out other repositories to see other projects:
   - [Henrique's Projects](https://github.com/HenriqueMorae/henrique-s-projects): A repository of some projects' assets and code.
-  - [Penguin Game](https://github.com/HenriqueMorae/IDJ-PenguinGame): Game made in the Introduction to Game Development class to build a simple C++ engine.
+  - [Penguin Game](https://github.com/HenriqueMorae/IDJ-PenguinGame): Game made in Introduction to Game Development class to build a simple C++ engine.